commoncrawl/cc-pyspark/README.md

 ## Setup

-To develop and test locally, you Python>=3.9 and Spark.
+To develop and test locally, you'll need Python>=3.9 and Spark.

 #### If Spark is already installed:
 (or if you want full control over your Spark cluster configuration), install only the Python dependencies: